 You could also use your cloud-based phone system to demonstrate how to tag calls, update customer accounts via insight cards, and transfer calls between parties.

 Using call center software, it’s easy to demonstrate how new call center agents can use multiple communication channels to communicate internally and externally.
 It’s also a great way to demonstrate features like power dialing and click-to-dial for outbound calling purposes.

 Another one of the benefits of using a cloud-based phone system is the call whispering feature, which allows you to whisper a short instruction to a call center agent while they’re on the line without the customer being aware of it.
 You might also tell them that supervisors will be listening in on some of the calls for training purposes.
 This allows a supervisor to step in on a call if things get too difficult for the agent.

 How Strong Call Center Training Increases Support Agent Performance

 You may be tempted to skimp on call center representatives’ onboarding, but it’s not in your best interest or theirs.
 Overall, call center representative onboarding is a worthwhile investment, one that will positively impact your return on investment.

-Here are some of the ways that call center training increases support agent performance:
+Here are some of the ways that real-time call center training increases support agent performance:

 With Aircall, all the tools that you need to train your call center agents are right at your fingertips.
 Features like call recording, call routing, call whispering, and power dialer allow for hands-on training for your new hires.
 Aircall works seamlessly with software integrations from the App Marketplace, many of which you may already be using for sales, support, or other practical applications.
 An Aircall cloud phone system is the perfect complement to your call center training program.